Carthage Historic Preservation, Inc.

 417.358.1776

-CHP completed its latest project, the Sweet House, in Spring 2021.
-The Sweet House is believed to be the oldest house still standing in Carthage.
-The house was built by Benjamin G. Sweet (1838-1909), a Civil War veteran, carpenter, store owner, and entrepreneur.
+Carthage Historic Preservation (CHP) completed its latest restoration project, the Sweet House, in Spring 2021.
+Believed to be the oldest standing house in Carthage, the Sweet House was built by Benjamin G. Sweet (1838–1909)—a Civil War veteran, carpenter, store owner, and entrepreneur.

 From the Missouri Preservation website: